GLONASS: FDMA

 The navigational message is modulated at 50 bits per second.
-The superframe of the open signal is 7500 bits long and consists of 5 frames of 30 seconds, taking 150 seconds (2.5 minutes) to transmit the continuous message.
-Each frame is 1500 bits long and consists of 15 strings of 100 bits (2 seconds for each string), with 85 bits (1.7 seconds) for data and check-sum bits, and 15 bits (0.3 seconds) for time mark.
-Strings 1-4 provide immediate data for the transmitting satellite, and are repeated every frame; the data include ephemeris, clock and frequency offsets, and satellite status.
-Strings 5-15 provide non-immediate data (i.e. almanac) for each satellite in the constellation, with frames I-IV each describing five satellites, and frame V describing remaining four satellites.
+The superframe of the open signal is 7,500 bits long and consists of 5 frames of 30 seconds, taking 150 seconds (2.5 minutes) to transmit the continuous message.
+Each frame is 1,500 bits long and consists of 15 strings of 100 bits (2 seconds for each string), with 85 bits (1.7 seconds) for data and check-sum bits, and 15 bits (0.3 seconds) for time mark.
+Strings 1 to 4 provide immediate data for the transmitting satellite, and are repeated every frame; the data include ephemeris, clock and frequency offsets, and satellite status.
+Strings 5 to 15 provide non-immediate data (i.e. almanac) for each satellite in the constellation, with frames I to IV each describing five satellites, and frame V describing remaining four satellites.

-The ephemerides are updated every 30 minutes using data from the Ground Control segment; they use Earth Centred Earth Fixed (ECEF) Cartesian coordinates in position and velocity, and include lunisolar acceleration parameters.
+The ephemerides are updated every 30 minutes using data from the Ground Control segment; they use Earth-centered, Earth-fixed (ECEF) Cartesian coordinates in position and velocity, and include lunisolar acceleration parameters.
 The almanac uses modified orbital elements (Keplerian elements) and is updated daily.

 The more accurate high-precision signal is available for authorized users, such as the Russian military, yet unlike the United States P(Y) code, which is modulated by an encrypting W code, the GLONASS restricted-use codes are broadcast in the clear using only security through obscurity.
 The details of the high-precision signal have not been disclosed.
 The modulation (and therefore the tracking strategy) of the data bits on the L2SF code has recently changed from unmodulated to 250 bit/s burst at random intervals.
 The L1SF code is modulated by the navigation data at 50 bit/s without a Manchester meander code.

 The high-precision signal is broadcast in phase quadrature with the standard-precision signal, effectively sharing the same carrier wave, but with a ten-times-higher bandwidth than the open signal.
-The message format of the high-precision signal remains unpublished, although attempts at reverse-engineering indicate that the superframe is composed of 72 frames, each containing 5 strings of 100 bits and taking 10 seconds to transmit, with total length of 36 000 bits or 720 seconds (12 minutes) for the whole navigational message.
+The message format of the high-precision signal remains unpublished, although attempts at reverse-engineering indicate that the superframe is composed of 72 frames, each containing 5 strings of 100 bits and taking 10 seconds to transmit, with total length of 36,000 bits or 720 seconds (12 minutes) for the whole navigational message.
 The additional data are seemingly allocated to critical Lunisolar acceleration parameters and clock correction terms.